Appointments with a Learning Adviser

 Ali Knight is a novelist and national newspaper journalist.
 Her four standalone crime novels include Wink Murder, published in 11 languages and turned into a television script, and The First Cut, which the Telegraph called "one of the top ten crime novels to take on holiday".
 Her latest novel, The Silent Ones, was called "fiendishly clever" by the Daily Mail.

 Ali Knight provides academic and writing advice on improving your writing and expressive skills.
 She helps with any aspect of your essay writing such as: how to create compelling titles and sparkling introductions how to make your work flow better; what to do if you can't seem to begin at all; how to write an essay plan; how to reference and keep the flow of your argument; and how to put your collection of notes in the best order.
-You can book a 50-minute session with Ali on Wednesdays or Fridays from 10am until 4pm.
+You can book a 50-minute session with Ali on Mondays and Wednesdays from 10am until 4pm.

 Appointments with Specialist Study Skills Adviser at Harrow